pengxingang/PocketXMol/README.md

         - `pdbid`
 - `transforms` (optional): the extra data processing parameters, including
     - `featurizer_pocket`:
         - `center`: coordinate space center for denoising.
 It influences sampling atom coordinates from the Gaussian noise at the first step.
-If not set, it will be automatically defined as the average of pocket atom coordinates.
-(You can also use `featurizer/mol_as_pocket_center` to specify the pocket center)
+If not set, it will be automatically defined as the average of pocket atom coordinates (You can also use `featurizer/mol_as_pocket_center` to specify the pocket center).
+This is useful when you have prior knowledge of space for generation.
+For example, for linker design, you can set the center as the midpoint of the two fragments to be linked.
     - `featurizer`
         - `mol_as_pocket_center`: bool, use the center coordinates of the ligand as the space center.
 If set to `True`, the parameter `data/pocket_args/input_ligand` should be SDF/PDB file.
 (You can also use `featurizer_pocket/center` to specify the pocket center)
     - `variable_mol_size`: distributions of the number of atoms for small-molecule designing tasks.
+It will automatically add or remove atoms from the input ligand.
+Remember to set its `not_remove` parameter if you want to exclude some atoms from being removed (see example usage in `growing_fixed_frag.yml` and `growing_unfixed_frag.yml`).
     - `variable_sc_size`: distributions of number of side-chain atoms for peptide designing.
 The default value should work well.
 - `task`: the task and its specific mode.
 - `noise`: the task nosie parameters.